Information

 What is the probability of the species being slaughtered according to a humane slaughter protocol?

-It is low for minimal farming conditions, as not finding anything about stunning/slaughter indicates that they probably die of asphyxia.
-It is medium for high-standard farming conditions, as electrical stunning potentially induces unconsciousness fast and kills while still unconscious, but needs to be verified for P. vannamei and the farming context.
-Our conclusion is based on a low amount of evidence exclusively from related species.Side note: Domestication
+It is low for minimal farming conditions (asphyxia, hypothermia).
+It is high for high-standard farming conditions, as electrical stunning, followed by immersion in ice-water slurry, (probably) induces unconsciousness fast, kills while still unconscious, and is verified for the farming context.
+Our conclusion is based on a medium amount of evidence, as further research is needed to verify unconsciousness and insensibility during stunning.

 Teletchea and Fontaine introduced 5 domestication levels illustrating how far species are from having their life cycle closed in captivity without wild input, how long they have been reared in captivity, and whether breeding programmes are in place.